Traditional Knowledge and Patents

 2. Turmeric Patent

-An Indian herb of tropical region, turmeric, is used in variety of ways like food, medicines, etc. Turmeric has many benefits like it acts as blood purifier, treats cold and skin diseases and is also used as an essential food ingredient in Indian kitchen.
-Patent on turmeric for its wound healing properties was granted to University of Mississippi Medical Centre, by United States in the year 1995.
-Objection was raised by India on grant of patent on turmeric.
-Evidences were provided with references stating turmeric was used for healing wound since centuries, in various languages, namely Hindi, Sanskrit and Urdu.
+An Indian herb of the tropical region, turmeric, is used in a variety of ways like food, medicines, etc. Turmeric has many benefits as it acts as a blood purifier, treats cold and skin diseases, and is also used as an essential food ingredient in the Indian kitchen.
+Patent on turmeric for its wound healing properties was granted to the University of Mississippi Medical Centre, by the United States in the year 1995.
+The objection was raised by India on the grant of a patent on turmeric.
+Evidence was provided with references stating turmeric was used for healing wounds for centuries, in various languages, namely Hindi, Sanskrit and Urdu.

 Thus, the patent was revoked by USPTO as the claim in the patent was proved to be obvious and known.

 While TK promotes community interests, patent supports individual monopoly.
 With the concurrence of both these worlds in cases of “TK-derived inventions”, there is a necessity to get a balance between the two.

 In India, this balance is struck by the Biodiversity Act, 2002.
 Section 2 (a) of the Act read with Sec.
 6 (2), brings the concept of ‘benefit sharing’ with respect to the product or process derived or made with the help of knowledge and for commercial purpose which is conserved with the ‘benefit claimers.’
 Benefit claimers are referred to the ones are the holders of knowledge of the use and benefits of such biological resources and innovation in relation to the use and application.